 1. Kinkaku-ji (Golden Pavilion)

-A stunningly beautiful temple covered in gold leaf, Kinkaku-ji is a World Cultural Heritage Site and one of seventeen locations that comprise the Historic Monuments of Ancient Kyoto.
-Its name derived from the gold leaf that envelopes it, Kinkaku-ji was once burned down by a schizophrenic monk who felt that it was “too beautiful”.
+Kinkaku-ji is a World Cultural Heritage Site and one of seventeen locations that comprise the Historic Monuments of Ancient Kyoto.
+Covered in gold leaf, it’s easily one of the city’s most striking temples.
+In fact, so stunning is Kinkaku-ji that it was once burned down by a schizophrenic monk who felt that it was “too beautiful”.

-Check out my post on Kinkakuji (Golven Pavilion) in Kyoto for more pictures and information.
+Check out my post on Kinkakuji (Golven Pavilion) for more pictures and information.